slangslang/Guru99-Bank-Live-Manual-Project/README.md

 ## 🖼️ Mockups
 ![Mockup](link_to_mockup_image)
-*Mockup provided by the dev team during v1 phase of website*
+*Mockup provided by the clients' designers during v1 phase of website*

 ## 🎯 Project Background
 The **Guru99 Bank** project aims to provide net banking facilities to its customers.